Entropic convergence and the linearized limit for the Boltzmann equation with external force: Discussion

+Regarding open discussions, it is an expectation that giving the linearized Boltzmann equation with external force, its fluid dynamical limits \cite{Campini} can be established in the same spirit of our paper and \cite{Levermore}, deriving some kind of equations involving the external force.

 This paper handles short-range interactions only.
-It has not yet investigated, for kinetic equations with long-range interactions such as Coulombian interactions in plasmas, the linearization approximation and the hydrodynamical transition toward some models of fluid mechanics.
-On this trend, some questions arisen from the Vlasov-Maxwell-Boltzmann system have been nicely addressed by Ars\'{e}nio and Saint-Raymond \cite{DL16}, and many problems are still open. \end{remark}
+It has not yet investigated, for kinetic equations with long-range interactions such as Coulombian interactions in plasmas, the linearization approximation, and the hydrodynamical transition toward some models of fluid mechanics (for instance, \cite{mai2024hd}).
+On this trend, some questions arisen from the Vlasov--Maxwell--Boltzmann system have been nicely addressed by Ars\'{e}nio and Saint-Raymond \cite{DL16}, and several problems are still open.